calumngimhk/calumngimhk.github.io/_posts/2019-07-18-router-first-line-of-defence.md

 ------------------------
 ```

-The updatability of a router's firmware is of primary importance in my opinion given that exploits and bugs inevitably occur over time.
+The updatability of a router's firmware is of primary importance in my opinion given that exploits and bugs inevitably surface over time.

 >